Liouville integrable Lotka-Volterra systems: Concluding remarks

-{\bf Acknowledgement.} We are grateful for the hospitality of Da-jun Zhang and Cheng Zhang of Shanghai University, where this paper was finalised.
+We are grateful for the hospitality of Da-jun Zhang and Cheng Zhang of Shanghai University, where this paper was finalised.
 P.H. van der Kamp was supported by NSFC grant No. 12271334.
-We thank Ian Marquette for helpful discussions.
+We thank Ian Marquette for helpful discussions, and anonymous referees for providing historical context, in particular the work of Volterra \cite{Vol2}.